María Victoria Morera: Biography

 Morera was born in Madrid in 1956.
 She entered Spain's Diplomatic Service in 1982 and held a variety of diplomatic postings over the course of the next two decades.

 The then-Minister of Foreign Affairs Ana Palacio appointed Morera as Director of her the ministry's Cabinet in July 2002.
-In May 2003, Morera was appointed Undersecretary of the Ministry of Foreign Affairs, becoming the first woman to hold that particular position.
+In May 2003, Morera was appointed Under-Secretary of the Ministry of Foreign Affairs, becoming the first woman to hold that particular position.
 She remained in that post until April 2004, when she was replaced by the new incoming Foreign Minister, Miguel Ángel Moratinos.

-Shortly after leaving her role as Undersecretary, María Victoria Morera was appointed Ambassador to Belgium.
+Shortly after leaving her role as under-secretary, María Victoria Morera was appointed Ambassador to Belgium.
 She served as the Spanish ambassador in Brussels from 2004 until 2007.
 In 2008, she became director of the Consular Emergency Unit, which helps Spanish citizens in trouble abroad.
 She held this role for several years.

 From 2012 until January 2017, Morera was appointed the Director General of Bilateral Relations with Countries of the European Union, Candidate Countries and Countries of the European Economic Area within the foreign ministry.